nicholasferguson/Portable_SIMD/Readme.md

 * `backend_t\backends\vc` - 	VC library
 * `backend_t\test` - These files test generic SIMD API.
 Current tests inlude  AVX, AVX2, SSE2.
 * `backend_t\` - This has VC2015 solution file)

+#Windows build instructions

+	+ To run test with VC
+	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_VC
+	+   Add as a compiler macro:  __AVX__
+	+ 	All tests were OK.
+	+ To run test with UMESIMD
+	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_UMESIMD
+	+   Add as a compiler macro:  __AVX__
+	+ 	All tests were OK.

+#Open Issues

+	+ VecCore's test code in quadratic.cc has some _aligned_free of containers that generate errors.
+Need to review why.
+	+ statistics from quadratic.cc are off... in order to compute a mean and sigma, too many time intervals are measured.
+This impacts reported performance.
+Need to redo.

 #Updates

 * `Nov 7 2016`